-D.7.3 Multiple tones in a single critical band
+D.8 Multiple tones in a single critical band

 The noise emitted by a machine may contain many tones; several of these may fall within a single critical band.
-If one or more tones are audible, the procedure above is followed for each tone with the following differences.
+If one or more tones is audible, the procedure above is followed for each tone with the following differences.
 Let the tone in any critical band having the largest sound pressure level $L_t$ be identified as the primary tone, and denote its frequency as $f_p$ .
 For the critical band centred on the primary tone, identify the second strongest tone as the secondary tone and denote its frequency $f_s$ .

 If the secondary tone is sufficiently close in frequency to the primary tone, then the two are considered to be perceived as a single discrete tone and the prominence is determined by combining their tonal energy.
-The proximity criterion [11] is given by the equation below.
+The proximity criterion is given by the following equation, which approximates figure 13 of reference [4].
 Within the difference $|f_s - f_p| < f_d$ two discrete tones are not distinguished as separate, where

-$$f{\rm d} = 21 \times 10^{1,2 \left( \left| \lg \frac{f_p}{212} \right| \right)^{1,8}}$$ for $88 < f_p < 1000$
+$$f{\rm d} = 21 \times 10^{1.2 \left[ \log \left( f/212 \right) \right]^{1.8}}$$ for 88 individually.
+The energy of the secondary tone should be removed from the masking noise, (but otherwise ignored) before calculating the tone-to-noise ratio of the primary tone.

-If the proximity criterion is met, then the energy of the secondary tone shall be removed from the masking noise and added to the energy of the primary tone before calculating tone-to-noise ratio.
+If the proximity criterion is met, then the energy of the secondary tone should be removed from the masking noise and added to the energy of the primary tone before calculating tone-to-noise ratio.
 (For frequencies exceeding 1 kHz, $f_d$ exceeds half the width of the Zwicker critical band, so the criterion is always met).

-If the proximity criterion is not met, then the tones are considered to be perceived as discrete and are treated individually.
-The energy of the secondary tone shall be removed from the masking noise, (but otherwise ignored) before calculating the tone-to-noise ratio of the primary tone.
+If the proximity criterion is not met, then the tones are considered to be perceived as discrete and are treated

-For convenience, $f_d$ is calculated for several frequencies:
+For convenience, $f_d$ is calculated for several frequencies, see table D.1.